-Rachel Dolezal Accused of Welfare Fraud
+Rachel Dolezal Accused of Welfare Fraud after Race Scandal

-POKANE, Wash.
-(AP) — A former NAACP leader in Washington state whose life unraveled after she was outed as a white woman pretending to be black has been charged with welfare fraud.
+SPOKANE, Wash.
+(AP) — A former NAACP leader in Washington state whose life unraveled after she was exposed as a white woman pretending to be black has been charged with welfare fraud.

 Rachel Dolezal, who legally changed her name to Nkechi Diallo in 2016, was charged this week with theft by welfare fraud, perjury and false verification for public assistance, Spokane news station KHQ-TV reported Thursday.